Skip to Main Content

 • Every database has some sort of “filtering” functionality.
 It may be in the search parameters or in the results lists – find it and use it.

 • Learning to read the results list is the first battle to online research.
-Take some time early on to really figure out what you are looking at.
+Take some time early on to really figure out what you are looking at and find the articles that are most on-point.

 Research is an art, not a science.